 These damages usually include:

 - Loss of consortium

-- Loss of enjoyment
+- Loss of emotional support

 The Skills Of The Car Accident Lawyer Handling Your Case

 Securing a reasonable settlement for your car accident injuries will depend on being able to navigate the legal process and demonstrating the full extent of your damages.